coating

 APPLICATIONS

 Tools for the mechanical processing of metallic and non-metallic substrates must have good resistance to friction and wear, combined with a certain degree of corrosion resistance to various environmental influences.
-Nickel and nickel alloys, in particular, meet these challenges to a high degree.
+Nickel and nickel alloys in particular meet these challenges to a high degree.

-Typical applications for DIAFIN® coatings:
+Typical applications for DIAFIN® coatings are:

-Drill bits, reamers or honing tools
+> Drills, reaming or honing tools

-Tools for grinding, finishing and super-finishing
+> Tools for sanding, finishing and superfinishing

 PRODUCT